1. What is Forging ?

 The process improves the mechanical properties of metals by refining the grain structure, making forged components stronger and more reliable than cast or machined parts.

 The basic principle of forging is plastic deformation under compressive stress.
 When a metal is subjected to a stress beyond its yield strength, it undergoes permanent deformation.
-During forging:
+During process:

 - Internal voids are closed